 “How Are You Monitoring Your Progress?”

 Without constant input and guidance, it’s easy to feel like you’re in the trenches by yourself.
 Some employees are lucky to see their managers once or twice a week and have dedicated check-ins, but others might only have those meetings once or twice a year.
 It’s a lot of pressure to successfully complete goals with so little input along the way.

 To signal that you are invested in their success, hold weekly 1:1’s to evaluate progress and provide a forum for regular feedback.
 Encourage your direct reports to implement a system to monitor and report on their progress.
-This can be as simple as a spreadsheet or Trello board to note progress on the individual components of their goals, or a more robust task tracker like Wunderlist or Todoist they can use to organize their efforts.
+This can be as simple as a spreadsheet or Trello board to note progress on the individual components of their goals, or a more robust task tracker like Todoist they can use to organize their efforts.
 The objective is for them to better understand what’s working and what isn’t throughout the year.
 When something is going right, celebrate it and encourage them to keep going.
 If something is going wrong, help them identify the cause and make adjustments.

 Keep in mind that every employee is unique so how they manage their work and record progress will be different.
 Provide options in the form of software, meetings to discuss productivity methods and tools, and additional resources if they need them.
 Whether it’s a task management system, further training, or more frequent check-ins, your support starts by asking this one simple question.

 Goal Setting Done Right Can Improve Employee and Company Performance

 Studies have shown that goal-setting alone can have a substantial impact on performance, even without financial incentive.
 You can help your employees connect those goals to the larger organizational outcomes you’re working towards, show them you are an active partner in their success, and make sure they feel motivated and challenged to grow.
 These three questions will not only demonstrate your engagement, but it will help you identify and respond to failures early so you can correct issues before they impact performance.